 Believe it or not, everyone has their faults—even atheists!
 I know, I’m shocked too.
 This week we are going to turn our attention away from creationists and humble ourselves with a little bit of atheist introspection.
-It is probably needless to say, but this post doesn’t need to be taken too seriously.
 No one is perfect, and when it comes down to it, most of these points should just serve as a reminder to be a decent person, no matter what your beliefs.
 Regardless, here are nine things that some (not all) atheists do that they probably shouldn’t.Read more

 When I was in church as a teenager, the pastor started a series of sermons and bible study lessons called Back to Basics, where he would teach the basic topics of the Lutheran faith.
 It was a good way to incorporate new members while getting everyone on the same page when it came to more complicated details of their beliefs.
 Borrowing from this idea, I’d like to do the same thing with this blog; I’ve covered a lot of atheism-related topics so far, like objective morality, Pascal’s Wager, and the paradoxes of prayer and free will.
 There are a lot of other topics, though, that I’ve only briefly touched on in other posts, but I’d like to spend some time going into more detail on them.
 The first topic in my Atheist Back to Basics series is going to be that of agnosticism and atheism.
 Read more

 As you may know, a while ago my pastor-in-law informed me and my fiance that he had found this blog.
 The following conversation was interesting, of course, but it probably went about as well as it could have.
 I took this opportunity of openly talking about our beliefs to ask him a few questions, as well.
-I’d always been under the impression that the Lutheran Church—Missouri Synod was a strict believer in young-earth creationism stemming from a literal interpretation of Genesis; this had actually been one of my biggest reasons for deciding I couldn’t accept its teachings or religion at all.Read more
+I’d always been under the impression that the Lutheran Church—Missouri Synod strictly taught young-earth creationism stemming from a literal interpretation of Genesis.
+This had actually been one of my biggest reasons for deciding I couldn’t accept its teachings or religion at all.Read more

 Over the past week, I’ve gotten a few comments from readers asking me to explain/defend my atheist position.
 While I’m no expert in science or theology, I’m still an atheist, and my disbelief is the result of a lot of thought on the various arguments for an against the existence of a god.
 As I learn more, these reasons can change and hopefully solidify further, but for now, here are my most basic reasons why I don’t believe in God.
 Read more